The Ledesma Exit

 Artist MA Tuvilla elucidates that the mural is a metaphor for the vast universe we are in and the heavenly bodies it consists of – systems of planets, stars, galaxies, as well as unseen celestial structures.
 Each slice offers an insight into the insides and the individual series of matters one sees when he gazes at the sky, captivating him to speculate on the unknown or the answers that lie behind.
 Or beyond.
 Answers that satiate the famishment of the curious, in a fashion similar to when one savors the bangrus.
 It’s as if one feels taken to the high heavens that convinces him to have more… to know more.

 Swimming in the same tropical realm as the slivers of the bangrus are three tropical halfbeaks.
-Sigwil artist Kyle Dile looks back on a childhood memory as the muse to his mural.
+Sigwil artist Kyle Dile looks back on a childhood memory as the muse of his mural.
 Growing up in Davao, he recalls seeing this fish species as a child.
 When he moved to Iloilo, still seeing the sigwil in the waters of Iloilo reminded him how ecosystems transcend beyond the physical and penetrate the personal.
 With a sentimental attachment to the fish, he reminds us to look after our waters for they carry with them not only a means of living but also a means of remembering.

 The wall that sits beside the sigwils and the bangrus is that of the tamasak.
-Taking inspiration from the mudskippers’ amphibious nature, Tamasak artist Isaac Bravo aims to represent through his mural the diverging away from the norms set by the society as well as charting your own course.
+Taking inspiration from the mudskippers’ amphibious nature, Tamasak artist Isaac Bravo aims to represent through his mural the diverging away from the norms set by society as well as charting your own course.
 After all, unlike most fish species, the mudskipper, literally, is a fish that prefers to skip about in the mud than swim in water when it very well can.

 Apart from the metaphorical message it projects, however, mudskippers are bio-indicators because of their being highly sensitive to the changing levels of pollution.
 Thus, their presence and abundance are direct determiners of the health of coastal and mangrove areas.

 Beside Tamasak is the Bulan-bulan and the Microplastics.
-Bulan-bulan is one among the many fish species found in the now revived Iloilo River.
+Bulan-bulan is one among the many fish species found in the now-revived Iloilo River.
 The artwork by artist Sasha Cabais provides us with an X-Ray perspective into the insides of the fish, a view that is rarely paid attention to.
 In the mural, the belly of the bulan-bulan is riddled with microplastics.
 Microplastics are tiny plastic particles, not five millimeters long that are the result of the decomposition of plastic materials.
 These usually contain contaminants like chemicals and trace metals that many marine life forms may ingest.

-Most importantly, however, the mural calls for us to be more mindful of where and how we dispose of our garbage because, cliché as it can get, what goes around comes around.
+Most importantly, however, the mural calls for us to be more mindful of where and how we dispose of our garbage because, as cliché as it can get, what goes around comes around.
 The plastic we throw away so irresponsibly may end up serendipitously served back on our plates.

 After the Bulan-bulan sits Pam Reyes’ Kasag.
 By creating crab characters of different shades and sizes, the artist wants to challenge through her mural the concept of crab mentality.
 Crab mentality is a frame of mind where one prevents another from achieving what he cannot achieve himself, so they all die amid the danger, fair and square.